-- Where Can I Recycle My....
-Call 1-800-CLEAN-UP (253-2687) or enter your ZIP code at this website to find the nearest recycling center.
-Includes information about most recyclable household waste, including household hazardous waste collection centers.
+- Where Can I Recycle My… Call 1-800-CLEAN-UP (253-2687) or enter a ZIP code at this website to find the nearest recycling center.
+Information about most recyclable household waste, including household hazardous waste collection centers, is included.

 - Local Governmental Household Hazardous Waste Agencies.
-See the website for your local governmental household hazardous waste agency for the latest information in your area.
+See the website for local governmental household hazardous waste agencies.

 - Other Solutions

 - The Big Green Box.
-The Big Green Box™ is a national program that offers companies, consumers, municipalities, and other generators, a low cost, easy, and flexible way to recycle their batteries and portable electronic devices.
+The Big Green Box™ is a national program that offers companies, consumers, municipalities, and other generators, a low-cost, easy, and flexible way to recycle batteries and portable electronic devices.
 Once The Big Green Box™ is purchased, all shipping, handling, and recycling fees are included.
-The Big Green Box™ includes a UN approved, pre-labeled container, pre-paid shipping to and from the recycling facility, and of course, all recycling fees.
+The Big Green Box™ includes a UN-approved, pre-labeled container, pre-paid shipping to and from the recycling facility, and of course, all recycling fees.

 - Battery Solutions.
 Battery recycling solutions for businesses, governmental agencies, and consumers.

-- Retriev Technologies Inc. A company that recycles most types and sizes of batteries including alkaline, Lithium, Mercury, NiCd, Lead and many others.
+- Retriev Technologies Inc. This company recycles most types and sizes of batteries including alkaline, lithium, mercury, NiCd, lead, and others.

-- Kinsbursky Brothers Inc. A U.S. Environmental Protection Agency permitted battery-recycling facility in California.
+- Kinsbursky Brothers Inc. A U.S. EPA-permitted battery-recycling facility in California.

 - Aqua Metals.
-A company that recycles lead acid batteries via aqua refining.
+This company recycles lead acid batteries via aqua refining.

 - Look for Portable Electronic Devices that Do Not Use Batteries.
-There are a few that use no batteries at all, but instead use a capacitor that is recharged, typically by shaking the device or by normal use.
+Some devices instead use a capacitor that is recharged, typically by shaking the device or by normal use rather than batteries.
 See Alternative Power Products for details.